dsarawgi14/TermiRender-3D/README.md

      make
      ```

-   - The executable will be created in the `build/bin/` directory.
+   - The executable will be created as `bin` within the `build/` directory.

 4. **Clean the Build**: